Cache backends

 • If memcache runs out of memory but must store new entries, it will toss some other entry out of the cache (this is called an eviction in memcached speak).

-• If data is shared over multiple memcache servers and some server fails, key/value pairs on this system will just vanish from cache.
+• If data is shared over multiple memcache servers and a server fails, key/value pairs on this system will just vanish from cache.

 Both cases lead to corrupted caches.
-If, for example, a tags->identifier entry is lost, dropByTag() will not be able to find the corresponding identifier->data entries which should be removed and they will not be deleted.
-This results in old data delivered by the cache.
-Additionally, there is currently no implementation of the garbage collection that could rebuild cache integrity.
+If, for example, a tags->identifier entry is lost, dropByTag() will not be able to find the corresponding identifier->data entries to be removed and they will not be deleted.
+This results in old data being delivered by the cache.
+There is currently no implementation of garbage collection that could rebuild cache integrity.

 It is important to monitor a memcached system for evictions and server outages and to clear caches if that happens.

-Furthermore memcache has no sort of namespacing.
+Furthermore, memcache has no namespacing.
 To distinguish entries of multiple caches from each other, every entry is prefixed with the cache name.
-This can lead to very long runtimes if a big cache needs to be flushed, because every entry has to be handled separately and it is not possible to just truncate the whole cache with one call as this would clear the whole memcached data which might even hold non TYPO3 related entries.
+This can lead to very long run times if a big cache needs to be flushed, as every entry has to be handled separately.
+It would not be possible to just truncate the whole cache with one call as this would clear the whole memcached data which might also contain non-TYPO3-related entries.

-Because of the mentioned drawbacks, the memcached backend should be used with care or in situations where cache integrity is not important or if a cache has no need to use tags at all.
-Currently, the memcache backend implements the TaggableBackendInterface, so the implementation does allow tagging, even if it is not advised to used this backend together with heavy tagging.
+Because of the these drawbacks, the memcached backend should be used with care.
+It should be used in situations where cache integrity is not important or if a cache does not need to use tags.
+Currently, the memcache backend implements the TaggableBackendInterface, so the implementation does allow tagging, even if it is not advisable to use this backend with heavy tagging.

 Options for the memcached backend